 Luckily a Kite flying across their path drew their attention; they immediately launched an attack, buzzing him and strafing him and really getting ‘in his face.’
 He dodged lazily but kept heading due east towards the rising sun.
 Four sorties they launched, wheeling round, gaining height, then flying straight at him again.

-The ring-necked parakeet is one of the most successful invaders.
-A gregarious Afro-Asian parakeet, it has now been recorded in over 35 countries outside its native extent of occurrence.
-Despite being one of the most introduced bird species throughout the world, its interactions with native biodiversity and environment are not completely known and rely mainly on anecdotal evidence.
-Future researchers are therefore required to fill these gaps.
-Trunk cavities represent the preferred breeding sites of these alien parrots and indicate potential routes of direct and indirect competition with native hole-nesting bird species, such as nuthatches and starlings (woodpeckers, barbets, etc).
-Interactions with tree squirrels, bats and insects are rarely reported but may be more severe than currently known.
-Droppings by ring-necked parakeets may alter the herbaceous vegetation under the roost but direct cause–effect relationships for this phenomenon are hard to assess if no data about floral composition before the time of invasion is available.
-The ring-necked parakeet is a potential reservoir of a plethora of diseases transmittable to humans and wildlife.
-No data concerning ecosystem recovery after the removal of ring-necked parakeets is available, as eradication and numerical control programs are often hampered by the emotional affiliation which links humans to these bright birds.
+Rose-ringed parakeets originally come from India and North Africa, but have spread and have now been recorded in over 35 new countries.Their spread has various adverse effects on the ecology, but its interactions with native biodiversity and environment are not completely known and rely mainly on anecdotal evidence.
+Future research is required to fill these gaps.
+Trunk cavities represent the preferred breeding sites of these alien parrots and indicate potential routes of competition with native hole-nesting bird species, such as nuthatches, starlings, woodpeckers, barbets, tree squirrels, bats, insects etc. Droppings by ring-necked parakeets may alter vegetation under the roost but direct cause–effect relationships for this phenomenon are hard to assess without more data.
+The ring-necked parakeet is a potential reservoir of diseases transmittable to humans and wildlife.
+No data concerning ecosystem recovery after the removal of ring-necked parakeets is available.
+Eradication and numerical control programs are often hampered by the emotional affiliation humans often have to these bright birds.

 The eels in the Palmiet River down the road lead an interesting life.
 And there’s still lots we don’t know about them.
 Especially me, so know that this is a story of our eels written by someone who’d like to know more.